AlexTLG/LearnQA_Java_Auto_API/README.md

 # LearnQA_Java_Auto_API
-Course about practice to automation api-orders with JAVA
+Course about practice to automation api-response with JAVA